railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * managing technical service,

-* tracking bugs and new functional requests.
+* tracking bugs and new functional requests,

+* share sales knowledge.

 You see that OpenERP's CRM module is not limited just to Customer Relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
-This book will describe just customer relationships.
+This part will focus on customer relationships.
 The other CRM functions are similar to use, so you should not have huge problems with understanding those functions.

 The following cases will be looked at in this chapter: